7 Hills of Edinburgh AdventureFull day private vehicle tour

 CALTON HILL – the end of our tour, and site of several key Edinburgh monuments.

 The tour will finish with drop-off at your accommodation or a city location of your choice.

-- Half day tour (approx five and half hours)
+- Full day tour (approx eight hours)

 - Touring and hiking the 7 Hills of Edinburgh